-Optimal fixation, processing, and embedding are critical first steps to allow the histological examination of tissue morphology and biomarker localization in tissue samples.
-Care at these initial stages leads to higher quality staining, imaging, and molecular analysis at later phases of the histology workflow.
+Optimal FFPE tissue fixation, processing, and embedding are critical first steps to allow the histological examination of tissue morphology and biomarker localization in tissue samples.
+Care at these initial stages is crucial to higher quality staining, imaging, and quantitative analysis at later phases of the histology workflow.
 This article is a brief overview of common fixation, processing, and embedding schemes for FFPE rodent tissue.

 Optimal fixation of histological samples is essential for the preservation of tissue architecture including cells, cellular components (i.e., cytoplasm, nuclei, organelles), extracellular material, and molecular components (i.e., proteins, DNA, mRNA).
 There are many different fixatives available, and each has their advantages and disadvantages depending on application.
 You can read more about different tissue fixatives using Google’s Talk to Books search.

 The most common fixative used in routine diagnostic pathology is 10% Neutral Buffered Formalin (10% NBF).
 This fixative typically results in good tissue preservation; however, factors such as fixation time, temperature, pH, and specimen thickness must be taken into account in order to achieve the best results.

 Specimens: tissue should be trimmed to a thickness of 3 – 5 mm before being placed in fixative.

 Volume: at least one part tissue to 20 parts fixative should be used.
 Fixative should be free of blood.

 Time: tissues are commonly fixed for 24 hours at room temperature prior to processing into paraffin wax.